comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 * p.
 27: **Wildcards Work in the GUI Too**: You can ignore this box.

 {% include warning.html content="p.
-33: Be Careful with rm!
-As noted, there is no undelete command, trash can or recycle bin on Linux.
+33: Be Careful with `rm`!
+As noted, there is no undelete command, trash can, or recycle bin on Linux.
 So be careful!
 Also, nothing is backed up on HiPerGator.
 We will cover this in class, but keep that in mind.

 In your home directory (`/home/<gatorlink>`) we do have one week of snapshots.
 We may cover this, but here is more information on [snapshots on HiPerGator](https://help.rc.ufl.edu/doc/Snapshots)." %}

 * p.
 33-34: **ln – Create Links**: Don't worry too much about the symbolic and hard link section.
 We won't be using them a lot.